 But then she published Eighteen Hundred and Eleven, a Poem, a scathing indictment of the waste of life occasioned by the Napoleonic Wars, in 1812 and her career as a poet was sunk.
 Why?
 Because not only did she decry the horrors of war, she had the audacity to suggest that Great Britain wouldn’t always and forever be a world power.
 To make her point, she suggested a little podunk country like the United States of America would one day become the biggest world power, eclipsing the UK as the the UK, France, and Holland had eclipsed the fallen Spanish and Portuguese empires.
 Have you ever heard anything so ridiculous and insulting?
 Well, the British public were livid.

 “reviews, whether in liberal or conservative magazines, ranged from cautious to patronizingly negative to outrageously abusive.”
 Barbauld, stunned by the reaction, retreated from the public eye … Her reputation was further damaged when many of the Romantic poets she had inspired in the heyday of the French Revolution turned against her in their later, more conservative, years.
 Barbauld was remembered only as a pedantic children’s writer during the 19th century, and largely forgotten during the 20th century, but the rise of feminist literary criticism in the 1980s renewed interest in her works and restored her place in literary history.

-In my forthcoming book, Mansfield Parsonage, Edmund Bertram and Mary Crawford discuss the kerfuffle regarding Barbauld’s poem:
+I was fascinated by the poem … and it’s predictions.
+In my book, Mansfield Parsonage, Edmund Bertram and Mary Crawford discuss the kerfuffle regarding Barbauld’s poem: